 Open the content panel to craft and style the email message or body to your heart’s content.

-When you are done with the email content, open the Settings panel to set up the email recipient.
+When you finish the email content, open the Settings panel to set up the email recipient.

 Select MemberPress as the connection or recipient.
 This will send to all MemberPress members.

 If you only want to send the email to members of specific memberships, use the “Restrict to Memberships” setting.
 And if to specific members, use the “Restrict to Selected Members” setting.